austinnthompson/Stock-Market-Prediction-Using-Deep-Learning-Techniques/README.md

 - Technical indicators (RSI, MACD, moving averages, momentum)
 - Financial news sentiment embeddings (via pre-trained **FinBERT-Tone**)

+**Note:** Free tier of Finnhub limits to 1-year of historical news information.
+Expect that paid tier version would have improved performance.

 The model uses a **CNN-GRU** architecture and outputs both a point prediction and a probabilistic forecast via Monte Carlo simulation.

 ### Key Results